 With the same request, you will find very different tools.

 To avoid getting lost, we need to make a distinction between two main types of video collaboration tools:

 Video collaboration tools that support video productions (Skeem for example)

 Collaboration tools that use video as a medium for communication (e.g. Zoom)

-Scheduling, video sharing and annotation of digital content (video first) are the main tools for video production collaboration.
+Scheduling, video sharing and comments on digital content (video first) are the main tools for video production collaboration.
 In most cases, these platforms support audiovisual agencies and digital content producers throughout the production process.
 They bring method, standards, and tools specific to the audiovisual field to manage and collaborate on key steps of the video production flow.
 For example, steps such as scripting, storyboards, location scouting, filming preparation, voice-over or actor casting, music selection and of course editing of the different versions of a video.

 The first idea is to say goodbye to endless e-mails, imprecise and endless exchanges, and scattered and contradictory messages…